CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 ## Model 2: no wastewater

-The no wastewater, state-level infection dynamics model is the simplest model, because it does not include wastewater data.
+The no wastewater, jurisdiction-level infection dynamics model is the simplest model, because it does not include wastewater data.
-Each state is modeled as a separate population according to the infection component and hospitalization component described above.
+Each jurisdiction is modeled as a separate population according to the infection component and hospitalization component described above.
-We use this model when no wastewater data is available for a state.
+We use this model when no wastewater data is available for a jurisdiction.
-This model also serves as a baseline for comparison to the wastewater-informed models.
+This model also serves as a comparative baseline for evaluating wastewater-informed models.

 ## Model 3: nationwide wastewater

-In this model, the entire US population is treated as a single population.
+In this model, the entire United States is treated as a single population.
 This model uses the general infection, hospitalization, and wastewater components described above, but with the following modifications:

 We first generate a thresholded population-weighted average viral genome concentration in wastewater: